osquery/osquery/docs/wiki/installation/cli-flags.md

 `--watchdog_utilization_limit=0`

 If this value is >0 then the watchdog level (`--watchdog_level`) for maximum sustained CPU utilization is overridden.
-Use this if you would like to allow the `osqueryd` process to use more than 10% of CPU for more than `--watchdog_latency_limit` seconds of wall time.
-The length of sustained utilization is configurable with `--watchdog_latency_limit`.
+Use this if you would like to allow the `osqueryd` process to use more than 10% of CPU for `--watchdog_latency_limit` seconds of wall time.

 This value sets a maximum number of allowed CPU cycles counted as the `processes` table's `user_time` and `system_time`.
-The default value is is `10`, meaning 10% of CPU utilization allowed.
+The default value is `10`, meaning 10% of CPU utilization allowed.

 The CPU utilization limit is calculated the following way:
 ```text